CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 * IGT ($2.64B in revenues 2020)
 * Aristocrat Leisure ($4.1B in revenues in 2020)
 * Novomatic (€0.67B in revenues in 2020)
 * Konami Gaming (total revenue for the fiscal year ending on March 31, 2021 is $2.48B)
-and others

 **- Gaming Control Boards**